Who is Emily LaRuffa?

 Emily’s journey in hospitality began like that of many young adults in NYC – working to pay the bills while pursuing a career in dance.
 She started as a bartender and spent years exploring various front-of-house roles, gaining firsthand experience in the industry.

-Curious about leadership, Emily dipped her toes into management—and discovered she loved it. over ten years ago, she fully transitioned into leadership roles, where she honed her skills managing teams, driving revenue and profit, and fine-tuning processes.
+Curious about leadership, Emily dipped her toes into management—and discovered she loved it.
+Over ten years ago, she fully transitioned into leadership roles, where she honed her skills managing teams, driving revenue and profit, and fine-tuning processes.
 After nearly two decades in the field, Emily realized her expertise could benefit more than just one establishment at a time.
 That realization became the spark behind Oracle Hospitality Consultants, her consulting firm designed to help businesses thrive through practical strategies and expert insights.

 We sat down with Emily to discuss the keys to operational success and what it takes to build a rewarding career in hospitality.
 Whether you’re a seasoned restaurant owner or just getting started as a Dishwasher, this interview offers something for everyone.